ouuan/plausible-visitor-count/README.md

 ## API

-`GET /api/visitors/:path`: returns a JSON object `{ statusCode: 200, path: string, visitors: number }` or `{ statusCode: number, error: string, message: string }` with corresponding HTTP status code.
+`GET /api/visitors/:path`: The `path` should be URI encoded.
+For example: `GET /api/visitors/example%2Fpage` to get the visitor count of `$PLAUSIBLE_SITE_ID/example/page`.
+It returns a JSON object `{ statusCode: 200, path: string, visitors: number }` or `{ statusCode: number, error: string, message: string }` with corresponding HTTP status code.
 The period is from 2019-01-01 to now, i.e. all stats.

 ## Config